davidmcbee/Health_and_Avocados/README.md

 ## Database

 ### ERD - Database schema
 Before loading our datasets into pgAdmin, we cleaned our raw data.
-The documentation of the cleaning of the raw data is explained [here](./resources/cleaning_datasets_doc).
+The cleaning of the raw data is explained [here](./resources/cleaning_datasets_doc).
 Datasets loaded into a PostgreSQL database.
 Entity Relationship Diagram (ERD) shown below
   ![](./Images/Final_ERD.png)